IsolatedSingularity/IsolatedSingularity/README.md

 - Conducting research on optimizing distributed consensus protocols in quantum cryptography using topological data analysis techniques
-- Simultaneously developing a rigorous axiomatic framework for holographic quantum error correction in many-body quantum systems with infinite-dimensional Hilbert spaces
+- Simultaneously developing systematic quantum algorithms for characterizing thermalization behavior and quantum chaos in integrable and non-integrable quantum systems
 - I’m interested in collaborating on:
   - Quantum algorithms
   - Optimization